yangm97/renovate/docs/usage/self-hosted-configuration.md

 ## secrets

-Secrets may be configured by a bot admin in `config.js`, which will then make them available for templating within repository configs.
+Secrets may be configured in global config, which will then make them available for templating within repository configs.
 For example, to configure a `GOOGLE_TOKEN` to be accessible by all repositories:

 ```js